otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/08-timer-control-and-graphics-class_.md

 Buffer graphics refers to a technique where drawing operations are performed off-screen on a buffer, i.e., image before being displayed on the screen.
 This approach is often used to reduce flickering and improve rendering performance in graphical applications.

+You could use `Refresh()` but it is not recommended.
+The `Refresh()` method forces the control to invalidate its client area and immediately redraw itself and any child controls.
+This can lead to performance issues, especially if called frequently, as it may cause unnecessary redraws and flickering.

 ## Task 9:

 In this exercise, when the user clicks on a button, a circle, square or triangle is drawn and its area is calculated.
 The choice of shape is randomly selected on each `button1_Click()` event.